sivrena/diploma/README.md

-# interaction of gas with a structural surface
+# Interaction of rarefied gas with a structural surface